-- Read and evaluate a phylogenetic tree - Describe the key groups of bacteria, archaea, and eukaryotes and their evolutionary relationships - Describe a scientific hypothesis and identify testable predictions that logically follow - Describe endosymbiotic theory and the origin of photosynthesis - Describe the challenges of life on land and the traits that enabled plants to diversify on land - Discuss the potential adaptive significance of synapomorphies that define major clades of plants - Explain how alternation of generations varies in plant lineages and its significance to reproduction - Diagram the basic components of plant vasculature and characterize their function - Identify common plant adaptations and show how they are shaped by convergent evolution - Discuss the role of hormones in plant development and environmental response - Describe the types of animal tissues that make up our organ systems and explain how control mechanisms integrate them and maintain homeostasis - Describe the principles of electrical signals in neurons and diagram the organization of the vertebrate nervous system
+- Read and evaluate a phylogenetic tree - Describe the key groups of bacteria, archaea, and eukaryotes and their broad evolutionary relationships - Describe a scientific hypothesis and identify testable predictions that logically follow - Describe endosymbiotic theory and the origin of photosynthesis - Describe the challenges of life on land and the traits that enabled plants to diversify on land - Discuss the potential adaptive significance of synapomorphies that define major clades of plants - Explain how alternation of generations varies in plant lineages and its significance to reproduction - Diagram the basic components of plant vasculature and characterize their function - Identify common plant adaptations and show how they are shaped by convergent evolution - Describe the types of animal tissues that make up our organ systems and explain how control mechanisms integrate them and maintain homeostasis - Describe the principles of electrical signals in neurons and diagram the organization of the vertebrate nervous system - Explain physical principles governing gas exchange in animals in air and water

-- Explain physical principles governing gas exchange in animals in air and water - Diagram blood flow through the vertebrate circulatory system and describe the major functions of blood vessel types - Explain how salt and water balance are maintained in animals - Describe how the digestive and reproductive systems and structured and function in animals - Describe and explain how climate and topography shape ecological systems - Identify, compare, and contrast major terrestrial and aquatic biomes - Explain the forces that regulate populations in natural systems - Describe how species interactions can influence fitness, population dynamics, and species distribution and can result in evolutionary change - Recognize the role of different components of a food web and describe how energy flow through a trophic system - Explain how communities change over space and time and be able to calculate species diversity - Diagram the global carbon and nitrogen cycle and identify the major stocks and fluxes. - Identify major anthropogenic changes to the carbon, nitrogen, and phosphorus and describe how these changes have altered ecological systems - Describe the challenges faced in conserving species, and explain different conservation approaches that can be used to help preserve biodiversity.
+- Diagram blood flow through the vertebrate circulatory system and describe the major functions of blood vessel types - · Describe how the digestive and reproductive systems and structured and function in animals - Describe and explain how climate and topography shape ecological systems - Identify, compare, and contrast major terrestrial and aquatic biomes - Explain the forces that regulate populations in natural systems - Describe how species interactions can influence fitness, population dynamics, and species distribution and can result in evolutionary change - Recognize the role of different components of a food web and describe how energy flow through a trophic system - Explain how communities change over space and time and be able to calculate and contrast species diversity among sites - Diagram the global water, carbon and nitrogen cycle and identify the major stocks and fluxes. - Identify major anthropogenic changes to the carbon, nitrogen, and phosphorus cycles and describe how these changes have altered ecological systems - Describe the challenges faced in conserving species, and explain different conservation approaches that can be used to help preserve biodiversity.